The Deer Hunter: Critical response

 William Goldman, in his book Adventures in the Screen Trade, described The Deer Hunter as a "well-disguised comic-book movie".
 He wrote, "I enjoyed it every bit as I used to be enthralled by Batman having it out with the Penguin—and precisely on that level."

 Andrew Sarris of The New York Observer wrote that the film was "massively vague, tediously elliptical, and mysteriously hysterical ...
 It is perhaps significant that the actors remain more interesting than the characters they play."

 John Simon of New York wrote, "For all its pretensions to something newer and better, this film is only an extension of the old Hollywood war-movie lie.
 The enemy is still bestial and stupid, and no match for our purity and heroism; only we no longer wipe up the floor with him—rather, we litter it with his guts."

 In a review for Chicago magazine, Studs Terkel wrote that he was "appalled by its shameless dishonesty", and that "not since The Birth of a Nation has a non-Caucasian people been portrayed in so barbaric a fashion".
 Cimino's dishonesty "was to project a sadistic psyche not only onto 'Charlie' but to all the Vietnamese portrayed".

 Author Karina Longworth notes that Streep "made a case for female empowerment by playing a woman to whom empowerment was a foreign concept—a normal lady from an average American small town, for whom subservience was the only thing she knew".
 She states that The Deer Hunter "evokes a version of dominant masculinity in which male friendship is a powerful force".
 It has a "credibly humanist message", and that the "slow study of the men in blissfully ignorant homeland machismo is crucial to it".

 Despite its critical acclaim and awards, some critics derided what they considered the film's simplistic, bigoted and historically inaccurate depictions of the Viet Cong and America's position in the Vietnam War.
 The central theme of the Viet Cong forcing American captives to play Russian roulette has been widely criticized as having no historical basis, a claim that Cimino denied but did not refute with evidence.

 During the 29th Berlin International Film Festival in 1979, the Soviet delegation expressed its indignation with the film that, in their opinion, insulted the Vietnamese people in numerous scenes.
 Other communist states also voiced their solidarity with the "heroic people of Vietnam".
 They protested the screening of the film and insisted that it violated the statutes of the festival because in no way does it contribute to the "improvement of mutual understanding between the peoples of the world".
-The ensuing domino effect led to the walk-outs of the Cubans, East Germans, Hungarians, Bulgarians, Poles and Czechoslovakians, and two members of the jury resigned in sympathy.
+The ensuing domino effect led to the walk-outs of the Cubans, East Germans, Hungarians, Bulgarians, Poles and Czechoslovaks, and two members of the jury resigned in sympathy.